jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   maps to its own journal priority.
 - Setting `ARCHAPPL_ROOT_LOGGER_LEVEL=WARN` in `../CONFIG_SITE.local` and
   reinstalling silences INFO lines.
-- `LOG4J_CONFIGURATION_FILE` set to a site file takes precedence.
+- `ARCHAPPL_LOG4J_SITE_FILE` set to a site copy of the layout with `monitorInterval` takes precedence after a reinstall and restart, and a logger level edited in that copy changes the journal output within the interval with no restart.

 ##### Dependencies And Decisions

-- M33 (the launcher and `systemd-cat` path), G14 (the layout), D24.
-Blocked
+- M33 (the launcher and `systemd-cat` path), G14 (the layout), G16 (the
-  from creation on G14; G14 Complete 2026-09-24 at `a1155ef0`, restored to Not started; Ready since M33 Complete 2026-09-24 at `f75c84c`.
+  layout in every site build), D24.
+Blocked from creation on G14; G14 Complete 2026-09-24 at `a1155ef0`, restored to Not started; Ready since M33 Complete 2026-09-24 at `f75c84c`; Blocked again 2026-09-24 on G16 after T2
+  found no `log4j2.xml` in a site-built WAR; resume as In progress.
+- The root level reaches the JVMs as an environment variable, read once at start, so a level change is a reinstall and restart; runtime changes need a site copy of the layout with `monitorInterval`, selected through `ARCHAPPL_LOG4J_SITE_FILE`.

 ##### Implementation Plan

-Plan Status: draft
+Plan Status: accepted
-Plan Acceptance: none
-Implementation Authorization: none
+Plan Acceptance: 2026-09-24, owner acceptance of the plan as recorded at c0c666a; revised the same day (site override as a Make variable, G16) and accepted by the owner in the same discussion
-Superseded Plan Artifacts: none
+Implementation Authorization: 2026-09-24, owner authorization for the plan accepted the same day Superseded Plan Artifacts: none

-1. Remove the site `log4j2.xml`, its install rule and its variable; keep the `LOG4J_CONFIGURATION_FILE` line in `archappl.conf.in` commented as the override hook.
+1. Remove the site `log4j2.xml`, its install rule and its variable; render `LOG4J_CONFIGURATION_FILE` from `ARCHAPPL_LOG4J_SITE_FILE`, as an active line when set and a commented hook when empty.
 2. Export `ARCHAPPL_ROOT_LOGGER_LEVEL` from `archappl.conf.in` and set the
    `CONFIG_SRC` default to `INFO`.
 3. Extend `tests/phase1-logic.bash` and the install guide; run T1, then T2 on